 Book

-Between Page and Screen is published by Siglio Press and available from Amazon.
+Between Page and Screen is published by SpringGun Press.

 Software

 Between Page and Screen uses the FLARToolkit to project animations in an augmented-reality.
 The application also uses the Robot Legs framework, Papervision 3D engine, BetweenAS3 animation engine, and Jiglib physics engine.
-The source code for this application will be released when it is finalized.
+The source code is available here.